1jour1vin

 About the wine:

 Exuberant aromas of black fruit.
-This wine is well-structured, with a hint of cedar and refined, delicate tannins that lend it great sophistication and carry through the entire tasting experience.
+This wine is well-structured, with a hint of cedar and refined, delicate tannins that are highly sophisticated and linger throughout the tasting experience.
 A wine of great class.
 78% Cabernet Sauvignon, 15% Merlot, 4% Cabernet Franc, and 3% Petit Verdot.

 Falstaff